-6. The host verifies if the $D_m$ received in step 4 matches the $H_m$ calculated in step 5.
-If the verification succeeds, then the host may trust the Pre-recorded Media Serial Number; otherwise, the host should stop processing the media.
+6. The host verifies if the D_m received in step 4 matches the H_m calculated in step 5.
+If the verification succeeds, then the host may trust the Pre-recorded Media Serial Number; otherwise, the host shall stop processing the media.